-a In the event of a racing accident which includes any occupant being: (1) ejected from a race boat, (2) involved in more than one incidental contact between boats, or (3) involved in a racing accident which in the judgment of the on-site medical personnel qualifies, shall be considered and treated as a trauma victim.
-All participants involved in an accident that falls into one or more of the above categories will be properly packaged and/or immobilized and evaluated by on-site ALS personnel or medical doctor.

-Trauma victims will not be allowed to leave the race site without being released by the ALS personnel or medical doctor.
-Anyone requiring hospitalization from a racing accident will be required to produce evidence of a complete physical examination prior to entry into any future race.

-b.
-In the event of a capsized race boat, ejection from a race boat or Rescue Personnel being in the water (Wet Driver Rule) on a live racetrack, the race will be immediately stopped, and the race boats will return to the milling area at idle speed, staying well clear of all medical and support boats tending the accident location.
+- 3.15.1 In the event of a racing accident which includes any occupant being: (1) ejected from a race boat, (2) involved in more than one incidental contact between boats, or (3) involved in a racing accident which in the judgment of the on-site medical personnel qualifies, shall be considered, and treated as a trauma victim.
+All participants involved in an accident that falls into one or more of the above categories will be properly packaged and/or immobilized and evaluated by on-site ALS personnel or medical doctor. - 3.15.2 Trauma victims will not be allowed to leave the race site without being released by the ALS personnel or medical doctor.
+Anyone requiring hospitalization from a racing accident will be required to produce evidence of a complete physical examination prior to entry into any future race. - 3.15.3 In the event of a capsized race boat, ejection from a race boat or Rescue Personnel being in the water (Wet Driver Rule) on a live racetrack, the race will be immediately stopped, and the race boats will return to the milling area at idle speed, staying well clear of all medical and support boats tending the accident location.
 The Referee will decide whether a restart or curtailment will be ordered.

-F. Scoring (Negotiating the Race Course) -
+3.16 Scoring (Negotiating the Racecourse) -

-1. Short Course - (Courses less than twelve (12) statute miles in length) - All scoring will take place at the finish line.
+- 3.16.1 Short Course (Courses less than twelve (12) statute miles in length) All scoring will take place at the finish line.
 Finishing positions for all boats will be determined at the finish line.
 The official finish of the race shall be when the last first place finisher in all classes crosses the finish line.
-Boats still remaining on the course and not having completed the required distance shall be allowed to complete he lap that they are on.
-Boats not running at race speed at the official finish of the race may receive creditfor the lap which they are completing.
+Boats still remaining on the course and not having completed the required distance shall be allowed to complete the lap that they are on.
+Boats not running at race speed at the official finish of the race may receive credit for the lap which they are completing.